Heat Pipe Calculator Back

 🎓

 Absolutely.
 Different fluids have different physical properties that are crucial for capillary pumping.
-For instance, ammonia has a much higher latent heat ($h_{fg}$) than water, meaning it can carry more heat per kilogram evaporated.
-But it also has lower surface tension ($\sigma$), which reduces the capillary pumping force.
+For instance, ammonia remains useful in low-temperature ranges where water would freeze, but its lower surface tension ($\sigma$) reduces capillary pumping force.
+Water generally gives the larger heat-transport capacity in the overlapping temperature range.
 Change the "Working fluid" dropdown and watch the max heat flux update—it's a direct trade-off the simulator lets you explore.

 🙋